Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/Substrate/2-Wasm-Meta-Protocol-Slides.md

 ### Considerations: Panic

 - Panic in a user-callable code path?
-- 🤬 annoy/DOS your poor validators <!-- .element: class="fragment" -->
+- 🤬 annoy/DOS your poor validators
-- Panic on "automatic" part of your blockchain like "initialize_block"? <!-- .element: class="fragment" -->
+- Panic on "automatic" part of your blockchain like "initialize_block"?
-- 😱 Stuck forever <!-- .element: class="fragment" -->
+- 😱 Stuck forever

 ---v